 We assume that the carriageways etc., ex adverso the subjects are the responsibility of the Local Authority.
-It is also assumed that any new access roads, footpaths etc., will be private and will be brought up to adoption standards and liability thereafter will be shared according to use.

 The subjects form part of a block of flats and it has been assumed that maintenance/ repair costs of the common parts of the building and external grounds will be shared on an equitable basis with the adjoining proprietors.
 It is therefore assumed that the costs of repairs detailed within this report which relate to these areas should be apportioned accordingly, although exact liability should be confirmed.